SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/codemagic.md

 SonarScanners running in Codemagic can automatically detect branches and merge or pull requests in certain jobs.
 You don't need to explicitly pass the branch or pull request details.

 ## Adding SonarQube scripts to your Codemagic .yml file
-To analyze your code when using Codemagic, you need to add the following scripts to your existing `codemagic.yaml` file:
+To analyze your code when using Codemagic:

+1. Add the following scripts to your existing `codemagic.yaml` file:

 ```
     scripts:
       - |
-        # download and install SonarQube
+        # download and install the SonarScanner
         wget -O $FCI_BUILD_DIR/sonar-scanner.zip https://binaries.sonarsource.com/Distribution/sonar-scanner-cli/sonar-scanner-cli-4.4.0.2170-macosx.zip
+        # If running in a Linux environment, download https://binaries.sonarsource.com/Distribution/sonar-scanner-cli/sonar-scanner-cli-4.4.0.2170-linux.zip
         unzip $FCI_BUILD_DIR/sonar-scanner.zip
         mv sonar-scanner-* sonar-scanner
       - |